 - Live In The Moment

 We've all heard about the many benefits of mindfulness.
 But when it comes to overcoming emotional agony, this truly is one of the first steps.
 Dwelling in the past is the single most harmful thing you can do during periods of severe emotional pain.
 Instead, focus on the present and work on the things you can change, rather than the things that are out of your control.

 - Reach Out

 Emotional agony can quickly lead to isolation, which can lead to even further emotional agony.
-When you begin experiencing severe emotional pain, one of the best things you can do, is to make it known, whether to a trusted friend or a counselor.
-Often, just saying the words out loud (or writing them down) to someone who is willing to receive them, can take much of the power out of the pain you're experiencing.
+When you begin experiencing severe emotional pain, one of the best things you can do is make it known, whether to a trusted friend or a counselor.
+Often, just saying the words out loud (or writing them down) to someone willing to receive them can take much of the power out of the pain you're experiencing.